psq/swapr/README.md

 * Zoe exchange swapr for 50000 token1
 * Zoe exchange 50000 token1 for token2

 Check that balances match what is expected as contract calls are made.

+## Using the clients from an app
+TBD

 ## Setup with sidecar
 * Clone my custom version of [Sidecar repo](https://github.com/psq/stacks-blockchain-sidecar)